About the course

 You will be admitted directly to a particular research area led by departmental members who will be appointed MSc by Research supervisors.
 Students who have been admitted to a particular research supervisor will not normally do laboratory rotations.
 You will be based in a research lab and undertake research on a subject agreed with your supervisor.

-There are no taught courses examined by written papers, but you will have access to a wide range of lecture courses at a taught master’s level and foundation or preliminary level, as appropriate.
+There are no taught courses examined by written papers, but you will have access to a wide range of lecture courses at foundation or preliminary level, as appropriate.
 If you have changed fields, this will enable you to fill in gaps in your background knowledge.
 There is also a wide range of courses and workshops which you can attend to acquire skills that will be necessary for the pursuance and presentation of your research, as well as your professional development as a research scientist.